dlinds/pizza-pizza/README.md

 myOrder;
 Expected Output: Order {pizzas: {...}, currentID: 1,2,3, etc}

+### Describe Order.prototype.deletePizza(id)
+Test: This should delete a pizza from the order
+Code:
+myOrder.deletePizza(id);
+Expected Output: true

 ### Describe Pizza(toppings, size)
 Test: "It should create a Pizza object, with toppings from a list and a size selected"
 Code: